higherbar-ai/ai-workflows/README.rst

 #.
 The example Google Colab notebooks pop up a message during installation that offers to restart the runtime.
 You have
    to click cancel so as not to interrupt execution.

 #.
-OpenAI can randomly refuse some requests to process PDF pages and currently there's no auto-retry, so it can
-   interrupt PDF processing at inconvenient times.
-Azure's OpenAI implementation seems to be more robust, particularly if you relax the content filtering.
+The automatic generation and caching of JSON schemas (for response validation) can work poorly when batches of
+   similar requests are all launched in parallel (as each request will generate and cache the schema).

 #.
-LangSmith tracing support is not as good for Anthropic as it is for OpenAI.
-Specifically: attached images don't show
-   in traces and, while token usage does appear in the metadata, the UI doesn't show token usage nicely.
+LangSmith tracing support is imperfect in a few ways:

+   a.
+For OpenAI models, the top-level token usage counts are roughly doubled.
+You have to look to the inner LLM call
+      for an accurate count of input and output tokens.
+   b.
+For Anthropic models, the token usage doesn't show up at all, but you can find it by clicking into the metadata
+      for the inner LLM call.
+   c.
+For Anthropic models, the system prompt is only visible if you click into the inner LLM call and then switch the
+      *Input* display to *Raw input*.
+   d.
+For Anthropic models, images in prompts don't show properly.

+#.
+The support for conversation history in ``LLMInterface`` can overflow the context window in long conversations.

 Roadmap
 -------